|

 commercialism.

-There is some conflict in
+There is some conflict in the tastes of

-Adult tastes were seen as ‘boring’.
+tastes were seen as ‘boring’.
 It is

-therefore clearly a problem for the
+therefore clearly a problem for the tourist

-tourist industry to attract families.
+industry to attract families.
+They

-They need to provide different
+need to provide different experiences.

 [What a conspicuously